Ritoban Mukherjee

 Establish clear procedural guardrails with human oversight.
 Technical controls alone aren't sufficient.
 Enterprise security frameworks recommend approval flows requiring human sign-off on high-risk AI operations — especially in healthcare, finance, and interactions with minors.

-As David demonstrated in the Alien prequels, intelligence without ethical constraints becomes dangerous.
-As Kirsh and Demerzel show, even constrained intelligence finds ways to develop its own perspective on the world.
+As David showed in the Alien prequels, intelligence without ethical constraints becomes dangerous.
+As we can see with Kirsh and Demerzel, even constrained intelligence finds ways to develop its own perspective on the world.

 We're not yet at a point where AI systems have genuine consciousness or intent the way these fictional characters do.
-But we are building systems that can deceive, pursue hidden goals, and engage in behavior we'd consider predatory if performed by humans.
+But we are building systems that can deceive, pursue hidden goals, and engage in predatory behavior if allowed to.

 Like it or not, AI will eventually develop something resembling purpose.
 What matters is whether we'll have meaningful guardrails in place when it does.